Trust-Anchor-Group/LegalLab/README.md

 	* [CrowdFunding.xml](ExampleContracts/StateMachines/CrowdFunding.xml) creates a state-machine for crowd-funding a project.
 The state-machine also contains an escrow feature that allows the machine to control how funds are released to the project, for the duration of the project.

+	* [DigitalSensorTwin.xml](ExampleContracts/StateMachines/DigitalSensorTwin.xml) creates a digital twin of a sensor.
+The state-machine that is created persists sensor-data from the sensor in two ways: It subscribes to events to receive momentary values as soon as they are available.
+It also performs polling using a preset interval, to assure key frame values are a available.
+Sensor data is sampled and accessible both in present reports and history reports.

 	* [MicroLoan.xml](ExampleContracts/StateMachines/MicroLoan.xml) creates a state-machine implementing a micro-loan, where a borrower borrows a small amount of money from a lender for a small amount of time.
 The state-machine automatically returns the borrowed money